lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     # 4) Visualization
     thermo 50

-..  container:: justify

 Since LAMMPS reads the input from top to bottom, these lines will be executed after the energy minimization.
 There is no need to re-initialize or re-define the system.
 The *thermo* command is called a second time within the same input, so the previously entered value of 10 will be replaced by the value of 50 as soon as *PART B* starts.

-..  container:: justify

 Then, let us add a second *Run* section:

 ..  code-block:: lammps